Planning and running courses: Course leader

 Educational method

 The educational method needs to be adapted to the course content and the background and maturity of the students.
 Is a variation in method required?
-Contact the faculty programme directors, Centre for Educational Development (UPC) within the Division of Educational Affairs and/or Learning Resource Centre (LRC) in the SLU library to discuss educational methods and which support resources are required during the course.
+Contact the faculty programme directors, Centre for Educational Development (UPC) and/or Learning Resource Centre (LRC) in the SLU library to discuss educational methods and which support resources are required during the course.
 NB: Changes to examination formats require a change to the course syllabus

 A general timetable is required for planning purposes and for the course budget.
 Specify the task and clearly indicate the financial and practical conditions for those involved in the course.